arecarn/vim-crunch/README.md

 ##Installation

-If you don't have an preferred method, I recommend one of the following plugin managers.
+If you don't have an preferred method, check out some of the following popular methods
 * [Neobundle](https://github.com/Shougo/neobundle.vim)
 * [Vundle](https://github.com/gmarik/vundle)
 * [pathogen](https://github.com/tpope/vim-pathogen)